error401de/recurring-tasks/README.md

 ## Usage
 Notifications are configured in `tasks.ini`.

-There are different task types: daily, weekly, monthly, yearly and free.
+There are different task types: daily, weekly, monthly, weekdayofmonth, yearly and free.
 You can find examples for all types in the file.
 Don't forget to uncomment the sections (remove ;)